-Bridge Mountain Trail is a 14.2 mile moderately trafficked out and back trail located near Las Vegas, NV that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Bridge Mountain Trail is a 14.2 mile moderately trafficked out and back trail located near Las Vegas, Nevada that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from February until November.